jerickjoe111/launch-school/JS230/02_asynchrony_and_events.md

 #### `await` expressions

 The `await` operator takes a Promise and turns it back into a return value or a thrown exception.
 It can be used with any value to wait for.
-Imagine an expression `await p`, where `p` is a `Promise` object.
-This expression `await p` waits asynchronously until `p` is settled; if `p` is fulfilled, then the value of the `await` expression is the fulfillment value of `p`; if `p` is rejected, then the expression throws the rejection value of `p`.
+If there is an expression `await p`, where `p` is a `Promise` object, this expression `await p` waits asynchronously until `p` is settled; if `p` is fulfilled, then the value of the `await` expression is the fulfillment value of `p`; if `p` is rejected, then the expression throws the rejection value of `p`.

 We use the `await` operator before the invocation of a function that returns a Promise: